Temperatures have dropped and it’s officially cold and flu season. Here are some tips for staying well as you nurse your little one back to health.

 Whether you are soon to be a new parent, new to the area or just new to us, join us for a Norton Children’s Newbie Night to meet our pediatricians, ask questions and take a tour of an office near you.

 Need to go to the doctor?
 Protect yourself and others

 The American Academy of Pediatrics recently updated its policy on ways to prevent the spread of germs during doctor visits.
 Stuffed animals, which can retain germs, shouldn’t be available to play with in waiting rooms.
 If your child needs a stuffed animal or toy for comfort, you can bring your own.

-Most Norton Children’s Medical Associates offices also offer separate waiting rooms for sick and well children.
+Most Norton Children’s Medical Group offices also offer separate waiting rooms for sick and well children.

 Should you need to visit a doctor’s office or Norton Immediate Care Center, here are some tips to keep from spreading or picking up germs.